-Chinese lending activity in Latin America and the Caribbean does not overlap considerably with that of international financial institutions (IFIs).
-Chinese banks give loans to different countries and tend to focus on energy, mining, and infrastructure.
+Chinese lending activity in Latin America tends not to overlap considerably with that of international financial institutions.
+In general, China’s state banks give loans to different countries and focus on energy, mining, and infrastructure.
 In general, loans from China are also much larger than those issued by IFIs.

 China Development Bank focuses on eight areas of development: electric power, road construction, railway, petroleum and petrochemical, coal, postal and telecommunications, agriculture and related industries, and public infrastructure.
 China Ex-Im Bank tends to offer export or import credit, loans for overseas construction contracts or investment projects, concessional loans as a form of overseas development assistance, and international inter-bank loans.